syncfusion-content/ej2-common-docs/ej2-javascript/common/security-considerations.md

 * Cross-Site Scripting- XSS ([Cross-Site Scripting](https://developer.mozilla.org/en-US/docs/Glossary/Cross-site_scripting)) is a security vulnerability that can occur in web applications.
 It allows an attacker to inject malicious code into a web page, which is then executed in the browser of a user who visits the page.
 JavaScript is commonly used to carry out XSS attacks because it can be easily injected into a web page and executed in the user's browser.

-To prevent the above security vulnerabilities, syncfusion controls focused on this type of vulnerabilities and implemented.
+To implement the web application with secured aspects, Syncfusion JavaScript controls are supported.

 ## Security Considerations

 Security is a critical aspect of software development, and considering security from the beginning of the development process is essential to secure applications.
-Here are some key security considerations for Syncfusion Javascript controls.
+Here are some key security considerations for Syncfusion JavaScript controls.

 * Content Security Policy
 * HTML Sanitizer